ammar89/Digital-System-Design-with-Verilog-HDL/Week-1/README.md

 By observing the code you can notice a one-to-one equivalence between the code and diagram.

-The `wire` keyword is what is known as a *net type* in verilog and it is used to model physical wires, note that inputs and outputs are wires by deafult.
+The `wire` keyword is what is known as a *net type* in Verilog and it is used to model physical wires, note that inputs and outputs are wires by default.

 ## Introduction to Vivado